|Technology Partnership Programs > Universities and Grants Programs|

 Developing a skilled transportation workforce to meet current and future transportation challenges is critical to the continued growth and vitality of the nation's transportation system.
 The Universities and Grants Programs (U&GP) promote transportation workforce development by providing management, leadership, and coordination for student transportation education programs that supply the "pipeline" with highly skilled individuals for the transportation workforce.
 The transportation education pipeline provides a continuum of training and education throughout students' academic development in order to peak and sustain their interest in the transportation industry and careers.
 U&GP's mission is to attract qualified students to the fields of transportation education and research, and advance transportation workforce development.

-The Universities and Grants Programs administers the Dwight David Eisenhower Transportation Fellowship Program (DDETFP), an intermodal, congressionally mandated program originally authorized by the Intermodal Surface Transportation Efficiency Act (ISTEA) of 1991 for $2 million annually.
-The DDETFP was reauthorized for $2.2 million annually in September of 2005 with the signing of the Safe, Accountable, Flexible, and Efficient Transformation Equity Act: A Legacy for Users (SAFETEA-LU) which has expired on September 30, 2009.
-The current legislation governing the program is found in the Moving Ahead for Progress in the 21st Century (MAP-21) transportation legislation, Section 52004 (I)(1) (Public Law 112-141.
-Authority is also found in 23USC504(C) (2) and 23 USC 502 (b) (3)).
+The Dwight David Eisenhower Transportation Fellowship Program (DDETFP) is administered by The Universities and Grants Programs administers, an intermodal, congressionally mandated program originally authorized by the Intermodal Surface Transportation Efficiency Act (ISTEA) of 1991 for $2 million annually.
+The DDETFP was reauthorized in 1998 by the Transportation Equity Act for the 21st Century (TEA-21), and reauthorized in 2005 by the Safe, Accountable, Flexible, Efficient Transportation Equity Act: A Legacy for Users (SAFETEA-LU) which has expired on September 30, 2009.
+The current legislation governing the program is found in the Moving Ahead for Progress in the 21st Century (MAP-21) transportation legislation, Section 52004 (I)(1) (Public Law 112-141).
+Authority is also found in 23USC504(C) (2) and 23 USC 502 (b) (3).

 Garrett A. Morgan Technology and Transportation Education Program